 By Anamarie Fruge

-Gina Carano is a great example for those who have been cancelled and for those who will be in the future.
+Gina Carano is a great example for those who have been canceled and for those who will be in the future.
 She showed that no one has a say in who you are and what you believe in other than yourself.
-“Cancel culture” may continue to be around for another several years, but they will not be successful if we stand strong and refuse to be cancelled.
+“Cancel culture” may continue to be around for several years, but they will not be successful if we stand strong and refuse to be canceled.